tomlooman/tomlooman.github.io/_posts/2023-10-18-unreal-engine-psocaching.md

 While the new system is a great improvement for games running on DX12, it will not catch everything just yet (tested in 5.4, more recent versions continue to improve on the system).
 If you have this enabled and still notice stutters and have confirmed this is due to PSOs (using Unreal Insights - simply look for the PSO bookmarks) then you can still manually gather the PSOs to fix these particular stutters.

 Combining both systems is what I am currently doing in the [Action Roguelike](https://github.com/tomlooman/ActionRoguelike) sample project for the best coverage.
 Without bundled PSOs I could not get a hitch free experience as of 5.3 since even basic components like DecalComponent are not supported at this time.
-In UE 5.6 (and possibly earlier versions) they have included additional coverage including UDecalComponent.
+In UE 5.6 (and possibly earlier versions) they have included additional coverage including `UDecalComponent`.
 You can find out by looking in code for things such as `UDecalComponent::PrecachePSOs()`.

 ## How to set up Bundled PSOs?